Wouldn’t it be amazing to know what your chinchilla is thinking?

 A problem with this body posture from your chinchilla is that it can also indicate illness or overheating.

-If your chinchilla starts to put itself into this physical position during times when it usually wouldn’t, or it is not getting lively at any point during a day, it is important you double-check that your chin is not sick.
+If your chinchilla starts to put itself into this physical position, with its ears down, during times when it usually wouldn’t, or it is not getting lively at any point during a day, it is important you double-check that your chin is not sick.

 If you cannot see any physical signs of harm and know for sure that the room your chinchilla is in is at ideal temperatures, it may be a good idea to check other indicators of illness.